-When I was done, my employer straightened up and took out her cigarette case.
-Her first words were, “So, it was the man who fell, rather than the woman?”
+When I was done, my employer straightened up, the corner of her mouth quirking.
+Her first words were, “So, it was the man who fell and died, rather than the woman?”

 Then, as I helped my employer to her feet again, the sheriff did come over and look down at the corpse.
 She looked at me, then she wiped her sweaty forehead with her sleeve.
 “I know she just got here,” she said, meaning my employer, “but did you see any of it?”

-“At ground level, I saw it all.
+“At ground level, I saw everything.
 I have no idea what happened on the roof.”